 New 2020-20222 Uganda Wildlife Authority Tariffs–Activity Fees

-The affordability factor in Uganda has kept the country competitive with other East African Safari Destinations such as Rwanda, Kenya, and Tanzania.
+The affordability of Uganda has allowed the country to remain competitive with other renowned East African Safari Destinations such as Rwanda, Kenya, and Tanzania.

 Gorilla Tracking Permits-Gorilla Habituation Experience Permits:

-The Gorilla Habituation Experience remains at $1,500.
-There is no increase.
-This is an all-day trek with more time with a Gorilla Family, something that many Primate Lovers choose to do.
-Foreign Nationals, Expats with work permits in East Africa pay $1,000 for the Permit.
-East African Citizens pay 750,000 UGX.
+The price for Gorilla Habituation Experience Permits will remain unchanged at $1,500.
+This unique experience allows primate enthusiasts to spend an entire day with a Gorilla Family, offering an immersive encounter.
+Foreign Nationals and expats with work permits in East Africa will be required to pay $1,000 for the Permit, while East African Citizens can obtain it for 750,000 UGX.

 Chimpanzee Tracking Permits – Chimpanzee Habituation Permits: